AEPIA-WebSemanticaDatosEnlazados/Curso20242025/Lorenzo_del_Rio/README.md

 ### 3.1.
 GraphDB
 GraphDB free edition is readily available from https://www.ontotext.com/products/graphdb/, I downloaded the version for Windows.
-With the ontology and the dataset imported in GrapDB the resources can be accessed using URLs in this format: http://localhost:7200/resource?uri=<resource URI>
+With both  the ontology and the dataset imported in GrapDB the resources can be accessed using URLs in this format: http://localhost:7200/resource?uri=<resource URI>
 for instance:
 http://localhost:7200/resource?uri=http://data.creditclassification.biz/ontology/ccf/credit_evaluation/E102